Emerald Ash Borer Awareness Week is May 15th to 22nd!

-National Emerald Ash Borer (EAB) Awareness Week runs from May 16th – May 23rd 2020.
-This is a great opportunity to educate people in your community about the threat of emerald ash borer to ash trees, share important steps residents and businesses can take to slow the spread, and help your community respond.
+EAB Awareness Week is a great opportunity to educate people in your city or town about the threat of emerald ash borer to Vermont’s ash trees, and the important steps residents and businesses can take to slow the spread and help your municipality respond.

-This year Vermont’s Urban and Community Forestry Program (UCF) team has put together seven EAB Awareness Community Kits that we will provide to the first seven communities that apply.
-UCF will also promote those towns’ events on social media.
+Vermont’s Urban and Community Forestry Program (UCF) team has put together seven EAB Awareness Community Kits.
+In order to broaden the dissemination of information abiout EAB, we will provide community kits to the first seven municipalities that apply who have not yet received kits.
+We are asking each applying town to have a publicity plan for promoting EAB Awareness Week (see ideas below).
+In addition, UCF will also promote your town's events on our social media.

 Each EAB Awareness Community Kit contains:

-- 35 11x17 tree tags to tie to ash trees in your community
+- 35 11x17 “What is this Ash Tree Worth to You?” laminated signs to tie to ash trees in your community

 - 2 rolls purple flagging tape to attach the tags to ash trees

-- One EAB poster and literature to put in your library or town offices
+- EAB posters and literature to put in your library or town offices

-- Guides on how to lead an ash tagging event and an ash identification walk
+- A guide on how to lead an ash identification walk

 - EAB Identification Wallet Cards